VHS: Modern use

 Despite the decline in both VHS players and programming on VHS machines, they are still owned in some households worldwide.
 Those who still use or hold on to VHS do so for a number of reasons, including nostalgic value, ease of use in recording, keeping personal videos or home movies, watching content currently exclusive to VHS, and collecting.
 Some expatriate communities in the United States also obtain video content from their native countries in VHS format.

 Although VHS has been discontinued in the United States, VHS recorders and blank tapes were still sold at stores in other developed countries prior to digital television transitions.
 As an acknowledgement of the continued use of VHS, Panasonic announced the world's first dual deck VHS-Blu-ray player in 2009.
 The last standalone JVC VHS-only unit was produced October 28, 2008.
 JVC, and other manufacturers, continued to make combination DVD+VHS units even after the decline of VHS.
-Countries like South Korea released films on VHS until December 2010, with Inception being the last Hollywood film to be released on VHS in the country.
+Countries like South Korea released American films on VHS until December 2010 as well as South Korean films until February 2011, with Inception being the last Hollywood film to be released on VHS in the country, as well as Detective Dee and the Mystery of the Phantom Flame and Haunters being the very last non-Hollywood films being released on VHS over there.

 A market for pre-recorded VHS tapes has continued, and some online retailers such as Amazon still sell new and used pre-recorded VHS cassettes of movies and television programs.
 None of the major Hollywood studios generally issues releases on VHS.
 The last major studio film to be released in the format in the United States and Canada, other than as part of special marketing promotions, was A History of Violence in 2006.
 In October 2008, Distribution Video Audio Inc., the last major American supplier of pre-recorded VHS tapes, shipped its final truckload of tapes to stores in America.